slutske22/leaflet-topography/README.md

 ### `configure`

-You may find it useful to configure leaflet-topography ahead of time.
+You may find it useful to preconfigure leaflet-topography ahead of time.
 You can use the `configure` function to do so, which will eliminate the need to pass an `options` argument to `getTopography`, or to pass your token to the `TopoLayer` constructor.

 ```javascript
 // Create a map